Smart Roadster: Brabus V6 Bi-Turbo prototypes

-In 2003, German tuning house Brabus created a prototype version of the Roadster Coupé with two merged 3-cylinder engines to celebrate the 100th anniversary of the Solituderennen.
+In 2003, German tuning house Brabus created a prototype version of the Roadster Coupe with two merged 3-cylinder engines to celebrate the 100th anniversary of the Solituderennen.
 This V6 bi-turbo powerplant had a maximum power of 160 kW for a weight of only 840 kg, giving it the same power-to-weight ratio as a Porsche 911 Carrera 4S.
 Smart claimed the car could accelerate to 100 km/h in under five seconds.

 Since the twin-turbo V6 engine occupies almost twice as much space as their 3-cylinder engines, the fuel tank had to be relocated to the nose of the car, where a luggage compartment used to be.
 It comes in the form of a Formula 1-type foam-rubber fuel bladder.
 The bigger engine also forced a change from separate coil springs and dampers to concentric units to support the de Dion rear suspension.

 Ten cars were built and presented at the Castle Solitude.
 They are not available for sale and are not even allowed to be driven on public roads in Germany.
 Some of Mercedes' race drivers, like Markus Winkelhock, drove guests around the event's race track.

 Special editions

-In March 2006 Smart unveiled the final variant of the Roadster at the Geneva Motor Show: a limited collector's edition.
+In March 2006, Smart unveiled the final variant of the Roadster at the Geneva Motor Show: a limited collector's edition.

 It was based on the top model Brabus Xclusive with 101 PS and came with a satin brown-metallic paint job.
 The interior had brown leather and higher quality materials were used extensively.

-It had the new Runline aluminium wheels and Brabus exhaust, front spoiler, and side fenders.

-Of 50 planned cars only 30 were made.
+It had the new Run line aluminium wheels and Brabus exhaust, front spoiler, and side fenders.
+Of 50 planned cars, only 30 were made.